experimental-berlin/muzhack/README.md

-musitechhub
+MusitechHub
 ===========

-Web application for registering recipes for creating musical instruments.
+MusitechHub is a Meteor-based Web application that allows users to register recipes for creating musical instruments.